yannaodh/sweeney-2015/README.md

-# Yann Sweeney, Jeanette Hellgren Kotaleski and Matthias H. Hennig
+#Y Sweeney, J Hellgren-Kotaleski, and M Hennig (2015).
-# A diffusive homeostatic signal maintains neural heterogeneity and responsiveness in cortical networks
+#A diffusive homeostatic signal maintains neural heterogeneity and responsiveness in cortical networks.
+PLoS Comp.
+Biol.
+DOI: 10.1371/journal.pcbi.1004389

 To see the code used to implement the numerical diffusion method, see code/diffusion_minimal_example.py .
 Brief instructions on how to include this in an existing brian model are contained within.

+To see a simplified python script containing a spiking network model with diffusive homeostasis implemented (written in brian) see code/network_minimal_example.py .

 To generate the data for each figure run the run_simulations_figX.py script from command line using 'python run_simulations_figX.py' , where X is the figure number.
 A lot of text output will be created showing the progress.
 You will need to be in the same directory as the 'network_simulation.py' file, and other .py files.